 - What happened to the other 10?
 This is retail shrink.
 The shirts are gone, and there is, at least for now, no explanation.

 As for explanations, there actually can be several, and many times identifying the justifications for the shrinkage can be an extremely complicated process.
 Especially when hundreds if not thousands of dollars are involved, it is typically at this point that an outside service is called in to investigate the situation and identify what is going on.

 Plus, calling in an independent, third-party service can have another benefit as well.
-What if the losses are due to internal issues (which we will discuss in greater detail later)?
-Third-party evidence is typically more reliable, more transparent, and much more difficult to question.
+What if the losses are due to internal issues?
+We will discuss internal issues in greater detail later on, but this is why it’s paramount that companies have great internal software such as you can find from Revel Systems to help them manage their instore reports and inventory.
+It’s also why stores should use third-party services as the evidence is typically more reliable, more transparent, and much more difficult to question.

 As to the primary causes of retail shrink, they typically fall into the following three categories:

 Using our sweatshirt example earlier, what if we later found out that instead of 100 shirts being delivered to the store, only 90 were delivered.
 That would explain the shrinkage.

 This is invariably shoplifting.
 The retail shrink is the result of customers stealing merchandise from the store.
 It does not involve store vendors or staff working in the location.

 Unfortunately, a great deal of retail shrink is the result of store employees finding ways to steal merchandise.
 It was such a problem a few years back, that one mega-hardware retailer required all new employees to watch what was called an “internal loss video.”
 The video depicted actual instances of employees stealing from the store, how the store dealt with the situation (in almost all cases, the employees were arrested), and the aftermath.
 Interestingly, there were no videos about shoplifting.